 You’ll be relieved to know that the appliances and wires we use are modern, and designed to exert light, gradual, continuous pressure on your teeth so as not to cause undue pain.

 What can I do to relieve any pain or discomfort?

-Here are some tips to help relieve any soreness or discomfort you may be feeling in those first few days after your braces are applied or adjusted:
+Below are a few tips to help relieve any discomfort you may be feeling in those first few days after your braces are applied or adjusted: